spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 When active, the center of the circle fills with a haze that emits a dull coppery light.
 The circle crackles with electricity, and through the haze a dim vision of the connected location is visible.

 Surrounding the portal are multiple workstations, all displaying readouts with data from the portal.
 A large computer is built into the primary console, used to control the portal.
 Attached to it is a secure drive containing the schematics and blueprints for the portal.
-The secure drive can be removed easily, but unless they have been told what to look for by the Pilot, the characters must make a successful DC 15 Intelligence (Investigation) check to identify it.
+The secure drive can be removed easily, but unless they have been told what to look for by the Pilot, the characters must succeed on a DC 15 Intelligence (Investigation) check to identify it.

 ### Labs